 FUTURE OF CNMI WORKFORCE

-Editor’s Note: The following is part of a series that examines what is being done today to prepare for the end of the foreign worker program in 2029.
+Editor’s Note: The following is part of a series that examines what is being done today to prepare for the end of the foreign workers program in 2029.